GIScience/gis-training-resource-center/content/GIS_AA/en_south_madagascar_drought_EAP.md

 :::

-Avoid ML1 as it is based on rainfall projections and it introduces circularity if we compare it to CHIRPS anomalies.
+- Avoid ML1 as it is based on rainfall projections and it introduces circularity if we compare it to CHIRPS anomalies.

-"We use FEWS NET ML1 classifications to represent projected near-term Crisis+ risk.
-Associations with CHIRPS rainfall deficits should be interpreted as alignment between observed hydroclimatic anomalies and projected food security risk, not as realized outcomes.”

 :::{dropdown} Choosing between IPCinfo and FEWSNET IPCinfo publication cycles are published in their own 3 month cycles, and not attached to seasons.